MSN Degree – Master of Science in Nursing Programs

 What is an MSN Degree?

 A master of science in nursing (MSN) is a graduate-level degree that students can complete full-time, part-time, or on an accelerated timeline.
-There are MSN degree programs designed for registered nurses (RNs) and those with non-nursing bachelor’s degrees who want to pursue a career in advanced nursing practice or research.
+MSN degree programs are designed for registered nurses (RNs) and those with non-nursing bachelor’s degrees who want to pursue a career in advanced nursing practice or research.

 MSN degree programs combine academic theory and practical experience.
-During the program’s first half, students take courses in advanced health assessment, pathophysiology, and pharmacology.
+During the program’s first half, students take advanced health assessment, pathophysiology, and pharmacology courses.
 Other courses include healthcare for specific populations, nursing theory and research, and healthcare policy and economics.
 In the second year, students complete clinical rotations in various medical settings.

 Types of MSN Degree Programs